krateoplatformops/oasgen-provider/README.md

 #### Tips and best practices for RestDefinition authoring

-- Start with both `findby` and `get` actions where applicable: `findby` to locate a resource using human-friendly identifiers, `get` for subsequent (after reconciliation loop number 1), efficient lookups using technical IDs.
-(See the dedicated action sections below: [action `findby`](#action-findby) and [action `get`](#action-get).)
+Start with both `findby` and `get` actions where applicable: `findby` to locate a resource using human-friendly identifiers, `get` for subsequent (after reconciliation loop number 1), efficient lookups using technical IDs.
+(See the dedicated action sections below: [action findby](#action-findby) and [action get](#action-get).)

-- Identify the right `identifiers` for the `findby` action (e.g., name, email), and place technical IDs (e.g., id, uuid) under `additionalStatusFields`.
+Identify the right `identifiers` for the `findby` action (e.g., name, email), and place technical IDs (e.g., id, uuid) under `additionalStatusFields`.
 It is important to choose identifiers that are unique per resource.
 Note that filling `identifiers` make sense only if you define the `findby` action.

-- Use `excludedSpecFields` to avoid server-generated fields (e.g., `id`) to be put in spec during CRD generation by OASGen Provider.
+Use `excludedSpecFields` to avoid server-generated fields (e.g., `id`) to be put in spec during CRD generation by OASGen Provider.
 Usually we want to avoid users setting these fields but rather have them in status and set by the controller.
 Additionally, since usually these fields are path parameter marked as `required` in the OAS schema, excluding them from spec avoids validation errors from Kubernetes API server when applying the resource manifest to the cluster.
 Indeed, in these cases, creation of resources would fail because these required fields would be missing from spec.

-- Use `configurationFields` to move path parameters, query parameters, headers, cookies (e.g., `api-version`) to a dedicated Configuration CRD.
+Use `configurationFields` to move path parameters, query parameters, headers, cookies (e.g., `api-version`) to a dedicated Configuration CRD.
 This allows reusing configurations among many resources and following a separation of concerns pattern.
 Configuration fields can be set across specific actions with a specific array or all actions with ["*"].
 It is duty of the user to decide whether a parameter should be considered a configuration parameter rather than an application parameter.

 ### About Resource reconciliation and RestDefinition Actions